airpair/lets-getting-started-with-pencilblue/post.md

  What is Pencilblue you might ask.
 According to the project's github page, it is a "Full stack online publishing and CMS for Node.js".
 Pencilblue been full stack means, it uses both client and sever-side frameworks which happens to be in the JavaScript programming language.
 The client-side framework it uses is [AngularJS](https://www.airpair.com/posts/tag/angularjs), and well [Node.js](https://www.airpair.com/node.js) for the server-side.
 It supports [MongoDB](http://www.mongodb.org) database by default.
 If you have used any of these tools to build for the web, you will understand why they were chosen by the team to build the framework.

-PencilBlue's "sweet spot is a brand or publication that wants a serious, data driven website, but also wants non-technical team members to be able to manage it easily".
+Pencilblue's "sweet spot is a brand or publication that wants a serious, data driven website, but also wants non-technical team members to be able to manage it easily".
 Because of this, it was built "to fit right in between three genres: blogging (WordPress), traditional CMS (Drupal), and point and click (Squarespace)".

 ## 2. Installation